 Provide the key with a name and click

-Enter a Static value for the parameter and click
+Enter an Internal value for the parameter and click

 Open the CloudTruth API administration screen by clicking

 The shell installer supports Linux and Darwin distros and will install the latest version.

 (curl -sL https://github.com/cloudtruth/cloudtruth-cli/releases/latest/download/install.sh || wget -qO- https://github.com/cloudtruth/cloudtruth-cli/releases/latest/download/install.sh) | sudo sh

 Use a browser to generate a new API token from the "API Access" page

 Enter the new "API key" here: